 Ever since my first postdoctoral year till date, I got involved in peer-reviews, project proposal reviews, manuscript and even postdocs candidate selection reviews.
 It is important for postdocs to get involved in such areas that will help them to become better communicators in writing and handling research publication related issues.
 The PIs are not going to worry about if you know any of these or not, as long as you produce data and prepare the manuscript for publications.
 While there is serious lack of basic mentoring by PIs in labs, how can you expect PIs support in seeing his/her postdoc doing extraordinary jobs like review process involements, you have to do it yourself and it is your academic life that you must take responsiblities.
 Here is a lesson for all you postdocs from some bright undergrduate kids/young scientists in the making!?.

-What Is JYI?
+What is JYI?

 JYI focuses on providing this introduction to two groups of students - authors and editors.
 For student authors, JYI recognizes that they are likely to have little experience in scientific writing and in a peer-reviewed publication system.
 JYI therefore helps guide these students towards more effective scientific communication by encouraging them to publish their research and then helping them to develop their skills.
 Student editors - the other group of students - receive an in-depth experience in which they are trained as scientific reviewers and engaged in a dialog concerning the methods and future of scientific publishing.
 Recently, JYI's student editors gathered at the journal's annual editorial conference to discuss scientific publishing and participate in workshops lead by senior editors of Science Magazine.
 When these JYI authors and editors become professionals, they will be informed and experienced in issues concerning scientific publishing and will be effective communicators and reviewers.